Wavelet-Harmonic Integration Methods: Demonstrations for Direct Detection

-Here $\overline{R}$ is the average rate for this ensemble of 1000 rotations.
-For a detector that is ``fixed in place'' in the lab, i.e.~rotating with the Earth, a more detailed scan over $N_{\mathcal R}$ could uncover which initial orientations of the detector crystal would produce the most statistically significant daily modulation signal.
+For a detector that is fixed in place in a terrestrial lab, i.e.~co-rotating with the Earth, a more detailed scan over $N_{\mathcal R}$ could uncover which initial orientations of the detector crystal would produce the most statistically significant daily modulation signal.
 A scan over multiple $g_\chi$ models would reveal how sensitive this modulation signal is to each of the four constituent gaussian functions.

-Figure~\ref{fig:partialrate} shows that the $100\,\text{MeV}$ models have the largest support at $\ell = 2$ and $\ell = 4$, so one expects these models to have the largest daily modulation amplitudes.
-The $1\, \text{MeV}$ model is barely above threshold, requiring at least $v > 850 \, \text{km/s}$ to excite the $4\, \text{eV}$ transition, so its scattering rate is highly dependent on the vanishingly small tails of the velocity distribution (and therefore highly unreliable, in a realistic analysis).
-The 10~and $100\, \text{MeV}$ models, on the other hand, are sensitive to a much larger part of $g_\chi(\vec v)$, so their predictions for daily modulation are more robust.
+Figure~\ref{fig:partialrate} shows that the $1\,\text{MeV}$ models have the largest support at $\ell = 2$ and $\ell = 4$, so one expects these models to have the largest daily modulation amplitudes.
+This expectation is confirmed by the results of the $N_{\mathcal R} = 10^3$ scan.
+The $1\, \text{MeV}$ model is also barely above threshold, requiring at least $v > 850 \, \text{km/s}$ to excite the $4\, \text{eV}$ transition, so its scattering rate is driven by the exponentially small tails of the four-gaussian velocity distribution.
+The 10~and $100\, \text{MeV}$ models, on the other hand, are sensitive to a much larger part of $g_\chi(\vec v)$, so the total rate is greater in these cases even though their modulation amplitudes are not as large.